|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

-Each control bundle has associated with it a vertical motion actuator that positions the control bundle based on the fuel bundle discharge temperature.
+Each active fuel bundle control portion has associated with it a vertical motion actuator that positions the control portion based on the indicator tube vertical position with respect to its setpoint.
 The actuator operates using liquid sodium hydraulic pressure.
-If a problem is detected the control bundles withdraw causing a reactor shutdown.
+If a problem is detected the control portions withdraw causing a reactor shutdown.

 SECONDARY LIQUID SODIUM FLOW:

 The steam generators are located at an elevation higher than the reactor and on the return side of the intermediate sodium loop so that the intermediate sodium will natuarally circulate even if the intermediate sodium pump has no power.
 The equipment should be sized so that the natural circulation rate is sufficient to safely remove reactor decay heat after the reactor is shut down.